Absorption by Roots- The Processes Involved

 • Diffusion: Diffusion is the movement of dissolved nutrients and ions from areas of higher concentration in the soil to areas of lower concentration within the root cells.
 It is also a passive process driven by concentration gradients.

-• Active Transport: In cases where nutrients are present in lower concentrations in the soil, plants utilise active transport mechanisms to move these essential substances against their concentration gradients into the root cells.
+• Active Transport: In cases where nutrients are present in lower concentrations in the soil, plants utilize active transport mechanisms to move these essential substances against their concentration gradients into the root cells.
 This process requires energy, typically derived from ATP (adenosine triphosphate).

 • Root Hairs: Root hairs are tiny, finger-like extensions that increase the surface area of the root system.
 They play a crucial role in enhancing water and nutrient absorption as they come into close contact with soil particles.